aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ![NLQ Application Preview 2](./pics/nlqapp_preview_2.png)

-## Foundation Model Choice and Accuracy of NQL
+## Foundation Model Choice and Accuracy of NLQ

 The selection of the Foundation Model (FM) for Natural Language Query (NLQ) plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers; not all FMs possess NLQ capabilities.
 In addition to model choice, accuracy also relies heavily on factors such as the quality of the prompt, prompt-template, and labeled sample queries used for in-context learning (aka few-shot prompting).